-As explained above, the compounding of drug products using a bulk drug substance that complies with an applicable USP or NF monograph, is a component of an FDA-approved human drug, or appears on the 503A bulks list is a condition of section 503A, which your firm failed to meet for a portion of the drug products you produced.
-Should you continue to compound and distribute drug products that do not meet the conditions of section 503A, the compounding and distribution of such drugs would be subject to the new drug approval requirement, the requirement to label drug products with adequate directions for use, and the drug CGMP regulations.
-Before doing so, you must comply with the requirements of section 505 and 502(f)(1) and fully implement corrections that meet the minimum requirements of the CGMP regulations.[5]
+In addition, as explained above, receipt of valid prescriptions for individually-identified patients is a condition of section 503A of the FDCA, which your firm failed to meet for a portion of the drug products you produced.

-In addition to the issues discussed above, you should note that CGMP requires the implementation of quality oversight and controls over the manufacture of drugs.
+Should you continue to compound and distribute drug products that do not meet the conditions of section 503A of the FDCA, the compounding and distribution of such drugs would be subject to the requirement for new drug approval, the requirement to label drug products with adequate directions for use, and the requirement to follow drug CGMP regulations.
+Before doing so, you must comply with the requirements of section 505 and 502(f)(1) of the FDCA and fully implement corrections that meet the minimum requirements of the CGMP regulations.
+[5]

-including the safety of raw materials, materials used in drug manufacturing, and finished drug products.
-See section 501 of the FDCA.
+In addition to the issues discussed above, you should note that CGMP requires the implementation of quality oversight and controls over the manufacture of drugs, including the safety of raw materials, materials used in drug manufacturing, and finished drug products.
+See section 501 of the FDCA, [21 U.S.C. § 351].
 If you choose to contract with a laboratory to perform some functions required by CGMP, it is essential that you select a qualified contractor and that you maintain sufficient oversight of the contractor's operations to ensure that it is fully CGMP compliant.
-Regardless of whether you rely on a contract facility, you are responsible for assuring that drugs you produce are neither adulterated nor misbranded.
-[See 21 CFR 210.1(b), 21 CFR 200.10(b)].]
+Regardless of whether you rely on a contract facility, you are responsible for assuring that drugs you produce are neither adulterated, nor misbranded.
+See 21 CFR 210.1(b) and 21 CFR 200.10(b)].

 FDA strongly recommends that your management undertake a comprehensive assessment of operations, including facility design, procedures, personnel, processes, maintenance, materials, and systems.
 In particular, this review should assess your aseptic processing operations.
-A third party consultant with relevant sterile drug manufacturing expertise should assist you in conducting this comprehensive evaluation.
+A third-party consultant with relevant sterile drug processing expertise should assist you in conducting this comprehensive evaluation.

-D. Conclusion
+E. Conclusion